openspending/spendb/doc/model/design.rst

 Modeling/mapping schema
 -----------------------

-OpenSpending keeps an extensive set of metadata for each :py:class:`~.Dataset`.
+SpenDB keeps an extensive set of metadata for each :py:class:`~.Dataset`.
 The metadata is used to create the physical model, query the generated data structures, pre-define reports (views) to run off the data and provide general information about the dataset.